mysociety/twfy-votes-django/votes/markdown/motion_types.md

 ## First stage

-This is the first stage or reading of a draft law.
+This is the first stage/reading of a draft law.

 It will introduce the topic area, but not the full details of the bill.

 ## Second stage

-This is the second reading or stage of a draft law.
+This is the second stage/reading of a draft law.

 It introduces a complete bill that may be subject to future amendment.